 His interests span disordered and interacting systems as also nonequilibrium dynamics.

-Fernanda Benetti is a postdoctoral fellow at Sapienza University of Rome.
+Fernanda Benetti is a postdoctoral fellow at the Frascati National Laboratory of the National Insitute of Nuclear Physics of Italy (LNF-INFN), working with physics applied to cultural heritage studies.
 She obtained her PhD in 2016 at the Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, Brazil, under the supervision of Yan Levin.
 Her doctoral research focused on non-equilibrium stationary states and relaxation processes of systems with long-range interactions.
-Currently, she is working with statistical physics of amorphous solids, more specifically the vibrational spectra and other properties of soft spheres near jamming.
+She was part of the Simons Collaboration as a postdoctoral fellow at Sapienza University of Rome, with Giorgio Parisi, where she studied the vibrational spectra of disordered systems.

 Postdoc (funding: Simons grant, 2016 – 2017)